 ”Our goal over the next five years is to bring an additional billion dollars into the hands of people in dire need of live-saving help, by making efficiency savings on the backroom activities of donors and aid organisations.
 In the space of a few months, we have been able to negotiate a deal between major players in the humanitarian ecosystem – a deal addressing issues that have hindered and hampered life-saving work for years.” – May 2016

 One of the most prominent and important messages emerging from WHS was that if more capacity, power, respect, resources, space and voice is given to national and local actors within the humanitarian system, we can improve the results and services delivered to the people in needs.
-The workstream has tried to coordinate a series of relevant research initiatives on this agenda to ensure that we are all on the same page, maximise coherence and minimise duplication.
+Because the volume of crisis globally is too much for international actors alone to cope with, and because in a large number of situations, local people, communities and organisations are best-positioned to help and the first to arrive.

-Reduce duplication and management costs with periodic functional reviews has had promising steps, especially due to NGO-led initiatives, on the harmonization of partnership agreements, joint logistic and procurement procedures and transparent and comparable cost structures.
+Reduce duplication and management costs with periodic functional reviews has had promising steps, especially due to NGO-led initiatives, on the harmonization of partnership agreements, joint logistics and procurement procedures and transparent and comparable cost structures.
+According to the annual independent report (2019), however, the progress remains uneven.
+On the donors’ front, there has been reluctance to move to reduce individual donor assessments.
+The co-conveners continued to focus primarily on instituting measures to reduce costs within the UN group, capitalising on UN reform efforts to gain traction on certain commitments.

 The Grand Bargain Commitments on Needs Assessments are a mix of assessment outputs (e.g. comprehensive and cross-sectoral), methods and resources to assessments (e.g. transparent, collaborative, shared data, with adequate capacities and independent reviews), and components of assessments (e.g. risks and vulnerability analysis).
 Through a series of workshops, participants identified a set of priority issues and associated activities.
 While to date, work has primarily been conceptual in nature, it is envisaged that this work will be more field focused in the latter half of 2018.